dxxmsdxy/fmrl/README.md

 - Additional inscriptions to function as **initializations or state updates**.

 Because of this, users can **safely consolidate multiple dynamic inscriptions into the same UTXO**, and initialize or mutate all of them with a single new inscription added to the end of that UTXO.

+Adhering to the standard of adding new state inscriptions sequentially (i.e. adding the new state's inscribed sat immediately after the previous state's inscribed sat) without buffer sats between them, simplifies state management for FMRL-compliant apps and promotes healthier UTXOs on Bitcoin.

 **Key Characteristics:**
 - Unlocks mutable and impermanent state via UTXO construction